-Should any bill not be paid in full before becoming delinquent, an additional penalty charge of ten percent (10%) shall be added.
-A further penalty charge of one percent (1%) per month of the amount due for all charges and fees will be added per month or fraction thereof until all delinquent charges, fees, penalties and interest are paid in full.
-Current charges due and payable will not be accepted without payment of all delinquent charges, fees, penalties and interest.
+Should any bill not be paid in full before becoming delinquent, a one-time penalty charge of ten and one-half percent (10.5%) shall be added.
+The penalty charge will continue to be added to any new balances that become delinquent until all delinquent charges, fees, penalties and interest are paid in full.
+Current charges due and payable will not be accepted without payment of all delinquent charges, fees, penalties and interest..